 React Native: choosing a cross-platform approach

-It’s impossible to talk about mobile development without mentioning cross-platform solutions.
+It’s impossible to talk about how to develop an app without mentioning cross-platform solutions.
 Many developers now prefer the flexibility of these type tools as they can create one project suitable both for Android and iOS.

 React Native also contains valuable features, such as: